 Part of the wonder, and the challenge, of swimming in the wild is encountering the changing faces of the weather and knowing how to deal with its different moods.
 When the water is whipped into crests that break against your head and the wind rips at your cheekbones, it can feel exhilarating – if you know how to deal with it.
-With the OSS Dart 10K and the Hurly Burly ahead of us, knowing how to swim as efficiently as possible in these conditions is vital.
-Dan Bullock, from Swim for Tri, has shared some invaluable advice with us ahead of these two exciting events.
+Whether facing chop and wind in open sea, in lakes, or in swims such as the OSS Dart 10K and the Hurly Burly , knowing how to swim as efficiently as possible in these conditions is vital.
+Dan Bullock, from Swim for Tri, shares his technique tips.

 Chop is the name given to the cresting waves created by local wind (rather than waves created by tides).
 They can rise up quickly and drop away equally fast, as the wind changes.
 Swimming against chop can fill your mouth with water and waves break repeatedly against your head.

 All variations of chop or wind will affect your swimming, either positively or negatively.
 How best to deal with chop?

 Going out in different weathers and learning to read and adapt to conditions will help you make the best of your time in the water.

 When swimming against rough water, adjusting your stroke so your hands are kept at 180 degrees to each other – so that your front hand catches the water at the same moment your back arm leaves it – can help you cover distance and avoid any dead spots in your stroke.
 This is a very fast method if you are swimming upstream in a river or against a choppy surface and is likely to be the most productive.
 That said, it can be very tiring to maintain this for long distances.
 You also need to think about keeping your body streamlined, rotating properly without over-rotating, and having a leg kick that aids body position rather than pure propulsion without throwing you out of a streamlined position.